AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 Hence, the Streaming Processors achieves collaboration among instances/threads through token claims.

 In the absence of a claim, a processor will actively try to retrieve one.
-If a token claim is not extended for a configurable time window, other processor threads are able to ["steal"](#token-stealing) the claim.
+If a token claim is not extended for a configurable amount of time, other processor threads can ["steal"](#token-stealing) the claim.
 Token stealing can, for example, happen if event processing is slow or encountered some exceptions.

 ### Initial Tracking Token